Rohland/barky/README.md

 - `timeout` defaults to 5000 (5 seconds)
 - `headers` - a custom set of headers (see example below) - these can include environment variables using $ prefix
 - `vary-by` - enables variations of a given url, an instance for each variation is monitored
-- `validators` - a list of custom response validators (expect values to be truthy to pass)
+- `triggers` - a list of custom response triggers (expect values to be truthy to pass)
   - `text` - a string to search for in the response body (case-insensitive)
   - `json`- a JavaScript expression to evaluate on the JSON data returned by the request
   - `match` - a regular expression to match against the response body